-This expedition aims to climb volcanic Mount Nyiragongo within Virunga National Park, sleeping on the crater rim above the world’s largest lava lake before heading into the forests of the national park in search of the critically endangered mountain gorillas and the dedicated rangers who protect them.
+This expedition aims to climb volcanic Mount Nyiragongo within Virunga National Park, to sleep on the crater rim above the world’s largest lava lake before heading into the forests in search of the critically endangered mountain gorillas and the dedicated rangers who protect them.

-Due to the dynamic security of eastern DRC, if it is not possible to complete this planned itinerary there is a contingency plan taking in the Volcanoes National Park, gorilla trekking in Uganda and a diverse trek through the Ugandan Rwenzoris with wide-ranging views of Mt Stanley.
+Due to the dynamic security of eastern DRC, if it is not possible to complete this planned itinerary there is a contingency plan in Rwanda and Uganda which has been developed to showcase the diverse nature of the region including volcanic summits in Volcanoes National Park, gorilla trekking in Bwindi Impenetrable Forest, and trekking through the Rwenzoris mountains.

 - Climb Nyiragongo volcano, overnighting on the crater rim.